drjoms/ebay-filtering-tool/README.md

 If people will be interested in this, I will improve it with sniping tool URL's and other bells and whistles.(more strict checks of reseller come to mind)

+Known issues:
+Ebay does not like people collecting data on their sellers.
+Because of that i had to fool ebay a little.
+Basically I noticed that my automated scrapping attempts were killed off by Ebay's captcha.
+So I implemented Selenium.
+And even then, once every so often captcha shows up in my requests.
+Take note of reseller, in whose requests captcha appears(selenium will trigger web browser to open up for 2-3 seconds) and try to open up their page in anonymous page of web browser.
+If captcha appears - solve it.
+And this script will work properly once more.
+Curl + cookies did not cut it.
+I am opened to suggestions.

 Example output may looks something like(be advised, github does some weird formatting of stuff below, so result may warry):